-GirlsTakeover based their hashtag campaign on a real-world activity on October 11.
+GirlsTakeover based their hashtag campaign on a real-world activity.
 The connection to something tangible made it easier for social media users to understand the campaign.
 That’s not to say that hashtag campaigns without real-world equivalents can’t be successful — not at all.
 It’s just harder for people to get on board with an abstract concept.
 Real world activities and events also provide hashtag campaigns with shareable imagery.
 When looking at the social wall, it feels much more like something is actually happening in the world.

 Coordinate global teams centrally

 The biggest challenge for many global hashtag campaigns is that they usually involve various social media teams spread over various time zones around the world.
 In order for global campaigns to run smoothly, these distributed teams have to be well-coordinated.

 It makes sense to put one team in charge of all social media efforts, the way GirlsTakeover and the recently featured METRO campaign have done.
 The central team is responsible for setting benchmarks, creating guides and keeping everyone on track.
 Moderation of the social media wall can and should be distributed.
 A social media team spread over different time zones can make sure the social wall has a moderator pretty much 24/7.

 Allow regional hashtags but pull everything together with a unified global hashtag.
 You can also monitor for the regional hashtags wherever they are necessary and ask local teams to ensure that the global hashtag is always used in conjunction with their own hashtags.